-S. Jamal Faleel’s national trial and litigation experience includes representing Fortune 500 companies and health care institutions in complex, high-stakes litigation, with a focus on class action defense, products liability defense, and complex commercial litigation.
+S. Jamal Faleel’s national trial and litigation experience includes representing Fortune 500 companies in high-stakes litigation, with a focus on class action defense, products liability defense, and complex commercial litigation.

 Before joining the Firm, Mr. Faleel was a litigation partner and co-chair of the commercial law group at a large law firm in the Twin Cities.
 Prior to entering private practice, he served as a law clerk to the Honorable James M. Rosenbaum (Ret.), then Chief Judge of the United States District Court for the District of Minnesota.